LilithKramer/LilithKramer.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+title: Welcome to my personal page
 layout: home
 ---

-## Welcome to my personal page
 You can find my (green) open access publication's and my CV here.